AmigaLabs/clib4/README.md

 ### libpthread

 Clib2 now contain a native pthread implementation with some functions are not present in the pthread.library.
-However in the future mutex* function should be changed to use OS4 Mutexes instead of Semaphores
+All mutex* function now use OS4 Mutexes instead of Semaphores

 ### librt